andrewnguyen41/aws-core-banking-disaster-recovery/README.md

 # Disaster Recovery for Core Banking System on AWS Cloud

-## Concepts about AWS Disaster Recovery
+## Disaster Recovery With AWS

-In the dynamic landscape of banking systems, ensuring the resilience and availability of core services is paramount.
-AWS provides a spectrum of disaster recovery (DR) strategies, offering a range of options to cater to diverse business needs.
-These strategies can be broadly categorized into four approaches:
+In the fast-paced world of banking systems, making sure that core services remain resilient and accessible is crucial.
+With AWS the help of cloud, we can employ variety of disaster recovery (DR) strategies, providing a range of options to suit different business needs.
+Let's delve into these strategies, categorizing them broadly into four approaches

 ![Disaster Recovery Strategies](./disaster-recovery-strategies.png)